Print

 3. In the meantime, heat the remaining two tablespoons of olive oil in a large soup pot.
 Add tomato paste and garlic and cook on high for 3-4 minutes until tomato paste becomes a slightly darker red color.

-4. Add crushed tomatoes 5 cups of water, roasted eggplant (when ready), remaining 1/2 teaspoon of salt, and pepper to the soup pot.
+4. Add crushed tomatoes 5 cups of water, roasted eggplant (when ready), pesto or chopped basil and the remaining 1/2 teaspoon of salt, and pepper to the soup pot.
 Cover bring to a boil and simmer for 30 minutes.

 5. Let the soup cool slightly and puree in a blender until creamy See Safety Note 2.
 You can also puree with an immersion blender, but the soup will not be as creamy.